digitalbazaar/bedrock-express/README.md

 `config.express.session.ttl` defaults to 30 minutes in milliseconds.

-This option should be used by [express-session storage implementations][] that can access `bedrock-express` configuration options.
+This option should be used by [express-session storage implementations][] that can access `@bedrock/express` configuration options.
 [`bedrock-session-mongodb`](https://github.com/digitalbazaar/bedrock-session-mongodb/pull/12/files)
 can be used as an example.